whleucka/reverb.nvim/README.md

   event = "BufReadPre",
   opts = {
     player = "pw-play" -- default: paplay
-    sounds = {
+    max_sounds = 20, -- Limit the amount of sounds that can play at the same time sounds = {
       -- add custom sound paths for other events here -- eg. EVENT = "/some/path/to/sound.mp3"